Black farmers call for justice from the USDA

 "They never gave us any type of assistance," Lewis said.

 This systemic discrimination was at the center of the 1999 class-action lawsuit Pigford v.
-Glickman, which resulted in a $1.25 billion settlement to Black farmers in 2010.
-Though some farmers argue they never received their settlements.
+Glickman, which resulted in a $1.25 billion settlement to Black farmers in 2010 — though some farmers say they never received their settlements.

-"Several years ago, we formed the farmer of color network to kind of try to kind of work against some of those issues, not only the policy, but to assist them with grants to support their operations and make them more viable," said B. Ray Jeffers, director of the Farmers of Color Network at Rural Advancement Foundation International-USA.
+"Several years ago, we formed the farmer of color network to work against some of those issues, not only the policy, but to assist them with grants to support their operations and make them more viable," said B. Ray Jeffers, director of the Farmers of Color Network at Rural Advancement Foundation International-USA.
 "The years and decades-long history of discrimination against BIPOC, and especially Black farmers, is well documented."

 Congress has held multiple hearings on the topic.
 The most recent was in 2020 hosted by the House Agriculture Committee.